GRADUATE EMPLOYEES TOGETHER AT UPENN-UAW

-We are graduate and undergraduate teaching and research student employees at the University of Pennsylvania forming a union to improve our working conditions at Penn and to strengthen our collective voice as teaching and research assistants locally and nationally.
+We are graduate student teaching and research employees at the University of Pennsylvania forming a union to improve our working conditions at Penn and to strengthen our collective voice as teaching and research assistants locally and nationally.
 Check out our website to learn more and get involved.

 “As an international student, the last few years have exemplified how precarious our position can be in a foreign country.
 It was exhausting and near-impossible to juggle housing, funding and visa/immigration uncertainties all at the same time.
 Knowing that a union will have my back is the only way I can give a hundred percent to the academic demands of grad school!”